puff-dayo/wxReader/README.md

 > **Version ~1.2** Supports OpenGL shaders with some built-in options, and you can add your own custom shaders.
 New Gallery mode, built-in help manual.
 >
 > **Version 1.3.3** Add support for zip and cbz files.
 Add passwordbook support.
 Switch image backend to libvips.
 Fix image cache.
 Refactor code for maintainability.
 New UI decorations.
 MANY bugs fixed.
+>
+> **Version 1.3.4** Add customizable keyboard shortcuts.
+Add GUI control on uStrength of shaders.
+Add a folder tab in the sidebar.
+Gallery and cache performance optimized.

 ---